 The Centennial Square Shopping Center was built in 1978.
-The center is located on the north side of Belleview Avenue, just west of Prince Street.
+The center is located on the north side of Belleview Avenue, just west of Prince Street, and is currently zoned Community Business (B-2).
 The center is flanked by a Walgreens and the new Platte 56 townhomes to the east and by King Soopers to the west (Note: King Soopers is located in the City of Englewood).
 To the north is Centennial Storage, a large RV and boat storage facility and the Green Leaf Riverside apartments.
 Vehicular access to the center is available from both Belleview Avenue and Prince Street.
 A new owner recently purchased the center and has plans for incremental rehabilitation.